Office: (303) 325-3755 x3

 Joan began her career in Arizona as an Assistant Attorney General in the Environmental Enforcement Section of the Arizona Office of the Attorney General where she represented ADEQ in administrative and other environmental enforcement litigation.
 Prior to that, Joan served internships with the Arizona Department of Water Resources and the Wilderness Society and guided river and hiking trips for Cimarron River Company.

-Joan is a Commissioner on the Colorado Water Quality Control Commission, the state's water quality policy-making body.
-Joan is a member of the AirWaterGas External Advisory Committee at the University of Colorado.
-She is a former member of the Western States Water Council and past Chair of that organization's Water Quality Committee, and was a member of the Colorado River Basin Salinity Control Forum and Advisory Council.
+Joan was a Commissioner on the Colorado Water Quality Control Commission, the state's water quality policy-making body.
+Joan served a a member of the AirWaterGas External Advisory Committee at the University of Colorado.
+She is also a former member of the Western States Water Council and past Chair of that organization's Water Quality Committee, and was a member of the Colorado River Basin Salinity Control Forum and Advisory Council.
 She also previously served as a Board Member of the Association of State and Interstate Water Pollution Control Administrators (now AWCA) and as a member of the Utah Radiation Control Board.

 Joan received her J.D. from the University of Montana School of Law where she was Co-Editor in Chief of the Public Land and Natural Resources Law Review and received her Bachelor of Science from Arizona State University.
-She is a member of the bar in Arizona, Colorado and Utah and is a member of the American Bar Association.
-She is a Utah native and currently resides with her family in Colorado.
+She is a member of the bar in Arizona, Colorado, Utah, and Montana (inactive).
+She is a Utah native and currently resides there with her family.